 This date coincides with the separation date in Lucille’s divorce pleading.
 She had had enough, pregnant or not.
 Joe was still in jail, unless he accrued “good time,” when Bobby was born.

 The daughter of Bobby’s brother, Charles, told me years ago that Charles remembered that, as a child, between the ages of 8-10, a group of men with guns came and took Joe away in a vehicle.
-If Charles’ memory is accurate, that would put this event between 1935 and 1937.
+If Charles’ memory is accurate, that would put that event between 1935 and 1937.
 The family was shrouded in secrets, and Charles, born in 1927, didn’t see Joe again until he was an adult and somehow found his father.

 Aunt Margaret sent a photo of Joe in San Pedro, California in 1942.

 Joe’s location in 1950/51 is a mystery but Aunt Margaret’s letter says that prior to her mother’s death in 1955, she had been sending Joe money to help with his medical bills.
 He had reportedly been hit by a car in Indiana or near Chicago.
 My father thought Joe had died, either then or eventually, as did the rest of the family.
 Joe didn’t pass away until 1988 in Fairfield, Illinois.
+More secrets.

 Another of Margaret’s letters places Joe in Claiborne County, Tennessee in 1957.